grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus.md

 | `K6_PROMETHEUS_RW_INSECURE_SKIP_TLS_VERIFY` | `boolean` | false | If true, the HTTP client skips TLS verification on the endpoint. |
 | `K6_PROMETHEUS_RW_STALE_MARKERS | `boolean` | false | If true, the output at the end of the test marks all the seen time series as stale. |

-## Grafana Dashboards
+## Time series visualization

+The simplest solution is to use the possible [Grafana Cloud](/results-output/real-time/grafana-cloud) integration.

-The [xk6 extension](https://github.com/grafana/xk6-output-prometheus-remote) repository includes a [docker-compose setup](https://github.com/grafana/xk6-output-prometheus-remote/#docker-compose) with two pre-built dashboards.
+Instead, if you want a local option then the [xk6 extension](https://github.com/grafana/xk6-output-prometheus-remote) repository includes a [docker-compose setup](https://github.com/grafana/xk6-output-prometheus-remote/#docker-compose) with two pre-built Grafana dashboards.
 You can use these dashboards to visualize the generated time series with Prometheus configured as a data source:
 - visualize the results of a test run
 - list test runs